magnetikonline/slack-post/README.md

 - Returns `slackPost` object instance.

 ### slackPost.setThumbnail(URL)
-- Provides a public URL to an image that will be displayed as a thumbnail on the right side of an advanced message.
+- Provides a public URL to an image that will be displayed as a thumbnail to the right of an advanced message.
 - Image formats of GIF, JPEG, PNG and BMP are supported.
 - When called will enable the advanced message format.
 - Returns `slackPost` object instance.